secretstartups/handbook/finance/expenses/index.html.md

 ### Year-end Holiday Party Budget

-GitLab allocates [$100 USD](https://www1.oanda.com/currency/converter/) per GitLab team member for a holiday event in December.
-In previous years, we encouraged GitLab team members to self organize holiday parties with those close by, but due to COVID restrictions in most countries, we have decided to have a more universal approach this year.
+In previous years, GitLab allocated [$100 USD](https://www1.oanda.com/currency/converter/) per GitLab team member for a holiday event in December.
+We also encouraged GitLab team members to self organize holiday parties with those close by, but due to COVID restrictions in most countries, we have decided to have a more universal approach this year.
 We will update this policy again ahead of December 2021.
-For December 2020, the E-Group has decided to do company-wide swag and a per person budget of $45 USD for a virtual holiday event that team members may self-organize.
+For December 2020, the E-Group has decided to do company-wide swag and a per-person budget of $45 USD for a virtual holiday event that team members may self-organize.

 ## Travel and Expense Guidelines